 Calculating ROI for sales-focused campaigns

 When collaborating with influencers to drive sales there are several strategies that will ensure measurable attribution to help you identify which influencers are generating the most sales.
 Using tracked affiliate links or personalized promo codes for influencers to share with their audience will show you who is purchasing your products as a result of impactful influencer content.
 You’ll easily be able to calculate the revenue created by the total number of sales made from the campaign to measure your campaign’s return on investment.
 These strategies will also help you analyze your influencers’ individual performance and make strategic decisions about future partnerships.
 Using tools such as Upfluence’s integrations with Shopify and WooCommerce make this process easy, allowing brands to create, share and track native promo codes within their campaign management dashboard.

 When boosting notoriety: Reach (measured by impressions) and engagements (likes, shares, comments, etc.) are metrics that show how many people see your campaign.
 Take into account the reach and engagement of:

 - the posts published by your brand (owned media)

 - the influencers you are working with (paid media value if you paid them, earned otherwise)

-- the people sharing the content published by these influencers (earned media value – see POEM model)
+- the people sharing the content published by these influencers (earned media value – see POEM model below)

-The general idea is to follow these metrics throughout the campaign, not just at the end.
-This way you can fix the most common issues in real time, such as a blog article which is not shared by an influencer, a link that is not clickable, etc.
+It’s a good idea to follow these metrics throughout the campaign, not just at the end.
+This way you can fix the most common issues in real-time, such as a blog article that is not shared by an influencer, a link that is not clickable, etc.